-15331 The SDS sho

-1.5.3.3.1 The SDS should provide a clear description of the data used to identify the hazards.
-The minimum information in Table 1.5.2 should be included, where applicable and available, on the SDS under the relevant headings2.
+- 12.1.5.3.3.1 The SDS should provide a clear description of the data used to identify the hazards.
+The following-minimum information in Table 1.5.2 should be included, where applicable and available, on the SDS under the relevant headings4.
 If specific information is not applicable or not available under a particular subheading, the SDS should clearly state this.
-Additional information may be required by competent authorities.

-1.5.3.3.2 Some subheadings relate to information that is national or regional in nature, for example "EC number" and "occupational exposure limits".
-Suppliers or employers should include information under such SDS subheadings that is appropriate and relevant to the countries or regions for which the SDS is intended and into which the product is being supplied.

-1.5.3.3.3 Guidance on the preparation of SDS's under the requirements of the GHS can be found in Annex 4.
-It has been developed by the GHS Sub-Committee after consideration of the main internationally-recognized standards which provided guidance in the preparation of an SDS, including the ILO Standard under the Recommendation 177 on Safety in the Use of Chemicals at Work, the International Standard 11014 of the International Standard Organization (ISO), the European Union Safety Data Sheet Directive 91/155/EEC and the American National Standard Institute (ANSI) standard Z 400.1.
+Additional information may be required by competent authorities. - 13.1.5.3.3.2 Some subheadings relate to information that is national or regional in nature, for example "EC number" and "occupational exposure limits".
+Suppliers or employers should include information under such SDS subheadings that is appropriate and relevant to the countries or regions for which the SDS is intended and into which the product is being supplied5 - 14.1.5.3.3.3 There are a number of internationally-recognised standards that provide guidance in the preparation of an SDS, including the ILO Standard under the Recommendation 177 on Safety in the Use of Chemicals at Work, the International Standard 11014 of the International Standard Organization (ISO), the European Union Safety Data Sheet Directive EEC/91/155/-EEC and the American National Standard Institute (ANSI) standard Z 400.1.
+Further guidance on preparation of an SDS may be developed by the UNSCEGHS-Subcommittee, based on the work of these organizations.

-Where "applicable" means where the information is applicable to the specific product covered by the SDS.
-Where "available" means where the information is available to the supplier or other entity that is preparing the SDS.